- Not a substitute for professional veterinary help.

 2. Fleas—Most flea medications will be administered directly onto your cat’s fur and won’t require a full bath.
 If the flea infestation is bad enough, though, your vet may encourage you to bathe your furry friend.
 If you have a kitten, they may be too young for standard flea treatments, making bathtime a necessity.

 3. Arthritic or obese cats—Have you ever watched a cat struggle to reach his back with his tongue?
 A cat suffering from obesity or arthritis may not have the mobility necessary to groom himself properly.

-4. Sphynx or hairless cats—According to the Cat Fanciers’ Association, hairless cats require weekly bathing to remove excess oil that accumulates on their skin.
+4. Sphynx or hairless cats—According to the Cat Fanciers’ Association, hairless cats require periodic bathing to remove excess oil that accumulates on their skin.

 5. Your cat is actually filthy—Maybe he’s been skunked.
 Maybe your kid decided his coat would look ravishing with a few scoops of strawberry yogurt.
 Maybe you’ve adopted a recent rescue whose hygiene has been neglected.
 When your cat needs something removed from his coat, sometimes a bath is the only solution.

 Most cats enjoy the security and comfort of smaller, enclosed spaces.
 So a sink is usually a better option than the bathtub.
 Plus, your back will thank you.